lukakldiashvili/Unified-Renderer-Unity/README.md

 ## Features

-- Not dependent on any SRP, so it is compatible with every of them
+- Not dependent on any SRP, so it is compatible with every one of them
 - Set and Get float/int, color, vector and texture values per renderer
 - Option to display renderer's and mesh filter's inspectors in one place, unified renderer component and hide others' contents
+- Supports multiple materials (even the same instance) on single object

 ## Examples